9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 `Step 5: Apply & Test`

-- I entered a password that did meet the password requirement for the user `cbrest` to test whether the domain’s password  policy was enforced correctly.
+I entered a password that did not meet the password requirement for the user `cbrest` to test whether the domain’s password  policy was enforced correctly.

 ![alt text](screenshots/19.failed-password-change.png)

 **The figure show a client test showing weak password rejection.**

-- I also entered three incorrect passwords to confirm that the account lockout policy was triggered.
+I also entered three incorrect passwords to confirm that the account lockout policy was triggered.

 ![alt text](screenshots/18.account-lockout.png)